-Section 7 of the Endangered Species Act (ESA) requires federal agencies to ensure that their actions are not likely to jeopardize the continued existence of endangered or threatened species or result in the destruction or adverse modification of the critical habitat of such species.
+Section 7 of the Endangered Species Act (ESA) requires Federal agencies to ensure that their actions are not likely to jeopardize the continued existence of endangered or threatened species or result in the destruction or adverse modification of the critical habitat of such species.

-On December 16, 2020, SCE filed a request with FERC to be designated as the Commission's nonfederal representatives to conduct informal consultation with the U.S. Fish and Wildlife Service (USFWS) pursuant to the regulations at 50 CFR § 402.08, implementing Section 7 of the ESA.
-By a letter dated December 17, 2020, the Commission designated SCE as their non-federal representative2.
+On December 16, 2020, SCE filed a request with FERC to be designated as the Commission's non-Federal representatives to conduct informal consultation with the U.S. Fish and Wildlife Service (USFWS) pursuant to the regulations at 50 C.F.R. § 402.08, implementing Section 7 of the ESA.
+By a letter dated December 17, 2020, the Commission designated SCE as their non-Federal representative2.

-On October 21, 2021, and again on October 3, 2022, SCE generated a list of candidate and ESAlisted species for the Borel Project using the USFWS' Information for Planning and Consultation System (IPaC; USFWS 2021a, 2022b).
+On October 21, 2021, October 3, 2022, and finally on March 16, 2023, SCE generated a list of candidate and ESA-listed species for the Borel Project using the USFWS' Information for Planning and Consultation System (IPaC; USFWS 2021a, 2022b).
 The list included ten species: one plant, one amphibian, one fish, four birds, and three mammals.
 All these species are listed as threatened or endangered under the ESA: